 Lower Reading Room

 The Lower Reading Room of the Old Bodleian Library is the principal reading room for all those studying Classics and Ancient History, Theology (including Patristics) and Philosophy.
-It is also home to the open shelf General Reference collection and the Main Enquiry Desk.
-It is situated on the first floor of the Old Bodleian Library
+It is partitioned into smaller rooms dedicated to General Reference, Classics Latin and Classics Greek on the north side, and Patristics, Theology and Philosophy on the north side.
+The central 'Tower Room' holds a display of new books for Classics, Late Antiquity, Theology and Philosophy, and a section on Late Antiquity; the Classics Greek collections also start in this space.
+Lower Reading Room is also home to the open shelf General Reference collection and the Main Enquiry Desk at the north end.
+It is situated on the first floor of the Old Bodleian Library.

 Supervisor: Jacqueline Dean